very-doge-wow/amazify/README.md

 ### 🔑 Amazon Authentication (Workaround)

 Currently, the Amazon Music API won't let us create applications for OAuth ourselves without them needing to be approved by Amazon.
-Since we only want to perform a one-time migration, we can obtain an OAuth token via Amazon's own API reference, hence eliminating the need for us to be able to create our own application.
+Since we only want to perform a one-time migration, we can obtain an OAuth token via Amazon's own interactive API reference, hence eliminating  the need for us to be able to create our own application.

 Navigate to [dashboard.music.amazon.dev](https://dashboard.music.amazon.dev/console/api/get-playlist/)
 and press the button `Get Token` in order to retrieve a valid token.
 Login using your Amazon Music profile's credentials when prompted.

 Copy the resulting token and set it as environment variable as described in the next step.
-Make sure to also copy the `x-api-key` value as provided in the example `curl` command given on Amazon's website as well.
+Make sure to also copy the `x-api-key` value as provided in the example `curl` command given on Amazon's interactive API reference as well.

 ### ℹ️ Required Environment Variables